pan93412/list-not-following/README.md

-# List who doesn't follow me
+# List who doesn't follow you

 This is a hobby project, and I don't care about “following back” 😂